When people ask if Save the Children is a good charity, we let our results, financial statements and our charity ratings speak for themselves.

 TrustedSite is dedicated to building and protecting trust for websites.
 To help address concerns about possible hacker access to confidential data and the safety of visiting or shopping at certain sites, the TrustedSite trustmark appears only when a site passes the daily scans.
 The TrustedSite trustmark ensures the site is free of malware, viruses, phishing attacks, and other malicious activities, and verifies that a business is reliable and safe to business with.

 Is Save the Children a good charity?

 Save the Children is the world’s leading expert on childhood.
 Since our founding 100 years ago, we have changed the lives of over 1 billion children.
-In 2018, we created ripples of change in the lives of 134 million children, including 447,000 in the U.S. These results are reflective of our proven efficiency, effectiveness and accountability.
-Our independently audited financial statements consistently show that nearly 9 out of every 10 dollars we spend goes to programs and services for children and families in need.
+In 2019, we we reached more than 144 million children, including 87,000 here in America.
+These results are reflective of our proven efficiency, effectiveness and accountability.
+Our independently audited financial statements consistently show that out of every dollar spent, 86 cents goes directly to programs and services for children and families in need.
 By keeping administrative costs low, more funding goes to children’s programs.